Wednesday, August 31, 2016

 Magic of the light streaming in from the "eye" in the centre of the dome

 The Chiesa di Santa Maria Sopra Minerva to the side of the Pantheon was sadly closed** however we were still able to admire Bernini’s very cute baby elephant, Elephantino.
-At this point, we rested at the back of the Pantheon with large tubs of gelato – just to keep our strength up, mind!
+At this point, we rested at the back of the Pantheon with large tubs of gelato.
+Just to keep our strength up, mind!

-Bernini's Elephantino with cheeky grin
+with a cheeky grin

-Of course gelato is good for you! *Grin*
+Of course gelato is good for you!

 Revived and rested, it was time to tackle the Piazza Navona, a huge serving of Baroque’s flamboyancy.
 Bernini created the exuberant central fountain representing the rivers of the four known continents of the world: Ganges (Asia), Nile (Africa), Danube (Europe) and Plata (America’s).
 The site of the square is over an ancient monument, an arena for public games, hence its shape.
 The arena fell into disrepair, finally resurrected in the 15th c as the central market.
 Now, with Bernini's help, it’s Rome’s showcase piazza.